marciofurukawa/eks-using-existing-vpc-terraform/README.md

 ## 2.1. `Terraform` installation

-In this project we are using `Terraform` version 1.1.7 and you can get it from the [official Hashicorp website](https://releases.hashicorp.com/terraform/), or executing the following steps if your Operational System is a Linux Ubuntu ditro:
+In this project we are using `Terraform` version 1.1.7 and you can get it from the [Hashicorp official website](https://releases.hashicorp.com/terraform/), or executing the following steps if your Operational System is a Linux Ubuntu ditro:

 1- Updating the `apt` (Advanced Packaging Tool):
 ```bash